bendardenne/MMM-stib2/README.md

             id: ["1280", "1354", "3508", "3572"]
           }]
         }
       }
     ]
 }
 ```

-See below for details
+See below for details.